wang-yangyi/DSA3101-Data-Science-in-Practice/README.md

 # What is this project about?
 Building a recommendation system with Flask and Dash on python.
 Backend models and data fetching are built using Flask and made into an API.
 Frontend include building a dashboard or interface (using Dash) for customers to get recommendations from the models and it also involves calling API for the data.
-Frontend team also has to build a dashboard/interface for internal e-commerce team to track delivery status for the different packages.
+Frontend team also has to build another dashboard/interface for internal e-commerce team to track delivery status for the different packages.
 Dataset used: https://www.kaggle.com/datasets/olistbr/brazilian-ecommerce

 ## Contributions to this project
 - Documentations of project and how to run it (README.md)